Flour Beetles or Weevils: Facts, Pest Control, and Flash Fiction

 The eggs of the confused flour beetle are white in colour.
 Unlike the adult beetles, they are microscopic.
 An egg hatches into an elongated and segmented larva which is yellow or light brown in colour.
 The larva eventually turns into a pupa.
 The pupa undergoes metamorphosis and changes into an adult beetle.

 Confused flour beetles chew, but they don't bite or sting humans.
 They can't break through intact grain but may be found around damaged grain where there is grain dust.
 They can easily break through paper and cardboard food packaging, however.
-In addition to feeding on flour, they eat foods such as cake and pancake mixes, cereals, crackers, spices, chocolate and even dry dog and cat food.
+In addition to feeding on flour, they eat foods such as cake and pancake mixes, cereals, crackers, spices, chocolate, and even dry dog and cat food.
 The good news is that the beetles don't damage furniture or buildings and aren't dangerous to humans even if they are eaten.

-A Red Flour Beetle Feeding
+A Red Flour Beetle Feeding (No Sound)

 If you experience a flour beetle infestation, the source of the problem may not be your home.
 Confused flour beetles enter flour in warehouses and grocery stores as well as homes.
 They are common pests.
 Purchased flour may already contain beetle eggs.

 Once beetles are visible in flour, the flour generally needs to be thrown away.
-The beetles could be killed and/or removed instead if a person prefers to do this.
+The insects could be killed and/or removed instead if a person prefers to do this.
 If there are lots of dead beetles in the flour they will be hard to remove, however.
 In addition, they may have changed the taste and colour of the flour and may have encouraged the growth of mold.
-Another thing to keep in mind is that the infested flour will contain beetle feces and larval cases as well as eggs and intact beetles.
+Another thing to keep in mind is that the infested flour will contain beetle feces and larval cases as well as eggs and intact insects.
 Personally, I would rather discard an obviously infested bag of flour than try to clean the flour.

 How to Control and Prevent a Flour Beetle Infestation